-Hilltop-on-the-Hill is an immersive introduction to Washington, D.C., that leaves SMU CCPA students understanding the value of their SMU education.
-Not only do they meet leading decision makers, they come back prepared to dig into their classes with an intense determination to prepare themselves for the roles they have identified.
+Hilltop-on-the-Hill is an immersive introduction to Washington, D.C.
+The trip leaves SMU CCPA students understanding the value of their SMU education.
+Students meet leading decision makers and return to SMU prepared to dig into their classes with an intense determination.

 Signature CCPA Program